Expenses When Buying a House 2026: Complete Guide from Title Deed Fee to Commission

 Total additional cost | ~136,034 TL |

-For purchases with a loan, appraisal and mortgage expenses are added to this table.
+In purchases with credit, appraisal and mortgage expenses are added to this table.

-Environmental cleaning tax is a municipal tax paid annually by property owners located within municipal borders for garbage collection and cleaning services.
+Environment and cleaning tax is a municipal tax paid annually by property owners within municipal boundaries in return for garbage collection and cleaning services.
 It is collected along with the electricity bill.

-The amount varies according to the municipality where the residential property is located and its tariff.
-It appears not at the moment of purchase, but as a regular expense item after you move in.
+The amount varies according to the municipality where the residence is located and its tariff.
+It appears as a regular expense item after you move in, rather than at the moment of purchase.

 Subscription Expenses

-Subscription expenses cover the fees for the initial connection and transfer procedures for electricity, natural gas, water, and internet connections for the newly purchased house.
+Subscription expenses cover the fees for the initial connection and transfer processes for electricity, natural gas, water, and internet connections to the newly purchased residential property.
 Amounts vary by institution and region.

-For transfer transactions, a document stating that the previous subscriber has no debt is usually required.
-Planning these expenses simultaneously with title deed procedures facilitates the process of moving into the home.
+For transfer operations, a document showing that the previous subscriber has no debt is usually requested.
+Planning these expenses simultaneously with tapu procedures makes the process of moving into the house easier.

 Renovation Expenses

-Renovation expenses cover all repair and renewal costs ranging from painting to flooring, kitchen renovation, and bathroom remodeling performed before or after moving into the purchased property.
-Although not a mandatory item, it is frequently encountered in pre-owned properties.
+Renovation expenses cover all repair and renewal costs ranging from painting to flooring, kitchen renovation, and bathroom renovation carried out before or after moving into the purchased property.
+Although not a mandatory item, it is frequently encountered in second-hand houses.

-The renovation budget varies greatly depending on the age, size, and current status of the house.
-Having an appraisal or technical inspection done before buying a house definitely prevents surprise expenses.
-If you are considering monetitating your property after renovation, the what should I consider when renting out my house guide will be a good starting point.
+The renovation budget varies greatly depending on the age, size, and current condition of the house.
+Having an appraisal or technical inspection done before buying a house prevents surprise costs.
+If you are considering renting out your home after renovation, the what should I pay attention to when renting out my house guide will be a good starting point.

-Tips for Reducing Expenses When Buying a House
+Tips to Reduce Expenses When Buying a House

 Open the title deed fee sharing to negotiation.
-Although the legal obligation is distributed equally between the buyer and the seller, in practice, different agreements can be made between the parties.
+Although the legal obligation is split equally between buyer and seller, in practice, different agreements can be made between the parties.

 Negotiate the real estate agent commission rate.
-4 percent is the upper limit, but a lower rate is possible.
+Four percent is the upper limit, a lower rate is possible.

 Inquire about projects within the scope of urban transformation.
-Title deed fee exemptions or VAT discounts may be applicable in certain periods.
+Title deed fee exemptions or VAT discounts may be applied in certain periods.

 Compare between banks for appraisal.
 Fees vary from bank to bank.

-If you are considering investing in rental property in Antalya, you can check out our Homeyday Antalya Property and Real Estate Management page.
+If you are considering investing in rental property in Antalya, you can examine our Homeyday Antalya Property and Real Estate Management page.

 How Much is the Title Deed Fee for a 1 Million Lira House?